modelon-community/fmi-library/FMILIB_Readme.txt

   The function \e fmilib_get_build_stamp() may be used to retrieve the time stamp. \code const char* fmilib_get_build_stamp(void); \endcode

+- \b FMIEXAMPLES_BUILD_CC_ARTIFACTS Generate all file artifacts required for cross checking the FMIL Example FMUs. \n
+  Default: OFF\n
+  If activated make sure to provide FMI_COMPLIANCE_CHECKER.

+- \b FMI_COMPLIANCE_CHECKER Path to executable(s) of the FMI Compliance Checker required to produce the CrossCheck artifacts.
+Must be provided manually!\n
+  Default: "ThirdParty/Checker"

+- \b FMIEXAMPLES_SEP_FMU_TARGET Create a separate target for each FMU to be able to build each FMU separately.\n
+  Default: OFF

 \section testing Automatic tests
 The FMI library comes with a number of automatic tests.
 Building of the test is controlled by \a FMILIB_BUILD_TESTS configuration option.
 The test